-Ensure people know how to pace themselves without burnout and how to recharge their internal battery (Personal Resilience sessions in H&W newsletter).
+Ensure people know how to pace themselves without burnout and how to recharge their internal battery.
 You might like to set up regular quiz nights or something similar, in the evening for a bit of fun.
 Remember some of your team members will be living alone and potentially feeling isolated.